BryanHogan/bryanhogan/src/content/blog/sveltia-cms-astro-blog.md

 Sveltia CMS gives me an editing interface at `/admin` that reads and writes the markdown files directly through GitHub.
 No complex database or server, just the plain markdown files.

-This post covers how I set it up and the problems I had to solve along the way.
+This post covers how I set it up and fixes to the problems I encountered.

 ## What is Sveltia CMS?

 [Sveltia CMS](https://github.com/sveltia/sveltia-cms) is a git-based CMS, an improved fork from Netlify CMS / Decap CMS.
 It's a single JavaScript file that runs entirely in the browser and talks to the GitHub API.
-You configure it with one YAML file.
+It's with one YAML file.

 It commits directly to your repository on GitHub.
 I was able to just use my existing build pipeline.